schmelczer/great-ai/docs/how-to-guides/create-service.md

 ### Using `@parameter`

-If you wish to turn of logging or specify custom validation for your parameters, you can use the [@parameter][great_ai.parameter] decorator.
+If you wish to turn off logging or specify custom validation for your parameters, you can use the [@parameter][great_ai.parameter] decorator.

 !!! note
     By default, all parameters that are not affected by an explicit [@parameter][great_ai.parameter] or [@use_model][great_ai.use_model] are automatically decorated with [@parameter][great_ai.parameter] when [@GreatAI.create][great_ai.GreatAI.create] is called.